History of research into the origin of life: Considered disproven in 19th century

 By the middle of the 19th century, biogenesis was supported by so much evidence that spontaneous generation had been effectively disproven.
-Pasteur remarked, about an 1864 finding of his, "Never will the doctrine of spontaneous generation recover from the mortal blow struck by this simple experiment."
+A key demonstration in 1859 was Louis Pasteur's swan-neck flask experiment, in which boiled beef broth remained free of microbial growth because the flask's long, curved neck prevented airborne contaminants from reaching the broth; when the neck was broken, microbes quickly appeared, supporting the conclusion that microorganisms arise only from other microorganisms.
+Pasteur remarked about this finding, "Never will the doctrine of spontaneous generation recover from the mortal blow struck by this simple experiment."
 This gave a mechanism by which life diversified from a few simple organisms to a variety of complex forms.
 Today, scientists agree that all current life descends from earlier life, which has become progressively more complex and diverse through Charles Darwin's mechanism of evolution by natural selection.

 Darwin wrote to J.D.
 Hooker on 29 March 1863 stating that "It is mere rubbish, thinking at present of the origin of life; one might as well think of the origin of matter".
 In On the Origin of Species, he had referred to life having been "created", by which he "really meant 'appeared' by some wholly unknown process", but had soon regretted using the Old Testament term "creation".